Creating Projects for GitHub users

 Step 3: Repository URL

 Finally, select the repository you want to use.
-When using a repository from a provider, you have to select the repository in a list.
+When using a repository from a provider, you have to select the repository from a list.
 If no repository is available, make sure you correctly linked your account with this provider.

 If you decided to just specify a URL, enter the clone URL in the textfield.